Rosuav/EU4Parse/README.md

 - The slow parser still worked, so this wasn't a major problem, but it's a nuisance.
 - Manually hacking out the empty array from the start fixed the problem, and a subsequent save worked fine.
+- Sighted a second time 20240722.
+Does this recur?